 Rather than simply taking a shot in the dark with your business processes, these methodologies allow companies to define improvement opportunities, implement changes, and then test these changes against previous process performance.
 It is an analytical approach that uses hard numbers and data to compare the before and after, clearly showing what worked and what didn’t.

 These methodologies make it easy to track those changes and then make way for another optimization attempt.
-By following a process improvement methodology, your business will be well on its way to streamlining your most essential workflows and business processes, saving time and money and increasing employee productivity in a significant way.
+By following a process improvement methodology, your business will be well on its way to streamlining your most essential workflows and business processes, saving time and money, achieving operational excellence, and increasing employee productivity in a significant way.